Here is a list of the most frequently asked questions by patients, as answered by the SpineCorporation team.

 Vestibular testing is claimed to be useful in the evaluation of balance and central nervous system dysfunction.
-Because all scoliosis patients have some degree of abnormal posture and the vestibular system plays a part in the control of posture, vestibular tests on scoliosis patients always show abnormality.
+Because all scoliosis patients have some degree of abnormal posture and the vestibular system plays a part in the control of posture, vestibular tests on scoliosis patients always show abnormality and may require Vestibular Balance Rehabilitation.
 This abnormal vestibular function always improves naturally with use of the SpineCor brace as the patients posture improves.
 There is no evidence to suggest that specific vestibular rehabilitation exercises play any useful role.
 The SpineCorporation do not advise vestibular testing or rehabilitation exercises.

 Is Chiropractic Treatment helpful in conjunction with SpineCor treatment?

-We have not data to support the use of any specific Chiropractic care in conjunction with SpineCor treatment; however techniques which may mobilize hypo-mobile areas of the spine could be helpful.
+We have no data to support the use of any specific Chiropractic care in conjunction with SpineCor treatment; however, techniques which may mobilize hypo-mobile areas of the spine could be helpful.

 Why might my treatment fail?

 SpineCor treatment like any other treatment is not 100% effective even in ideal circumstances treatment will not be effective in 10 – 20% of cases.
 If you are unlucky enough to be at the highest risk of progression then your curve may still progress despite everyone’s best efforts.
 Some patients may have or perceive sub-optimal treatment for one or more of the following reasons:

 - Failure to establish realistic expectations at the start of treatment.